Translate

 Adding 2 440W bifacial panels to my ground mounted array

-Today I drove down to Greentech to pick up 2 440W bifacial solar panels.
-I used my trailer and they fork lifted them on with a pallet that I was later able to cut up for firewood to heat my workshop.
+Today I drove down to Greentech to pick up 2 440W bifacial solar panels made by SEG Solar in Texas.
+I have made an effort to use almost exclusively US mad panels.
+I used my trailer to pick them up and they fork lifted them on with a pallet that I was later able to cut up for firewood to heat my workshop.
+This winter was unusually cold and I almost ran out of firewood so this is a nice freebie!

 The panels cost me a total of $417.78 (.45/Watt before taxes), then I stopped by my local metal supplier and spent about $80 on aluminum angle for the mounts.
-I will be staking down the bottoms of the mounts with big tent pegs.
+I will be staking down the bottom rail of the mounts with big tent pegs.
 Last fall we had a wind storm that blew them all down - face down.
-No panels were damaged - other than some minor dents in the frames, but I don't want that to happen again!
+No panels were damaged other than some minor dents in the frames, but I don't want that to happen again!

 New panels on far left